Platingamer42/DigitRecognition/README.md

 DISCLAIMER:
-This project is really messy - I will clean it up soon.
-Also, the datasets are missing at the moment - I have to gzip them first.

-This package contains 3 different versions of my DigitRecognition-System:
+This package contains 3 different versions of a DigitRecognition-System:

+UPDATE; 02.12.2018: Removed this version!
 1) The "RasPI-Old"-Version:
 Since I couldn't manage to run tensorflow, keras and scipy on my rasbperry pi at the beginning, I had to improvise.
-So I created this Version (You could say it's a "light" version) without a keras-implementation.
+I created this Version (You could say it's a "light" version) without a keras-implementation.

 2) The Windows-Version:
 This Version was the updated, but not running, version of the "RasPi-Old"-Version.
 It comes with a Video-Stream and keras.